rafayqayyum/rafayqayyum/README.md

 ## About Me

 - 🎮 Passionate about games and coding
-- 🎓 BSng in Computer Science on progress
+- 🎓 BSng in Computer Science
 - 💻 Data Scientist